raj30/rajat-jain/src/pages/posts/einstein-search-way-to-smart-search.md

 * **Natural language search:** Accounts, Contacts, Opportunities, Cases, Leads
 * **The recommended result with record previews:** Most objects, including custom objects, except Chatter, Knowledge, Reports, Dashboards, Tasks, Events

 These are just a glimpse of this amazing tool.
-Once it is available with its full capabilities as a feature for everyone then it will make life easy.
+Once it is available with its full capabilities as a feature for everyone then it will make life easy for so many.
 This will help both developers and businesses to have a better outcome and productivity.

 Feel free to drop your queries, feedback, or comments via the ‘contact us’ section of the website, and I will try to respond back to queries with the best of my knowledge.